Prime Piano Services

 How much does it cost to tune a piano? –

-Effective August 1, 2021, the 2017 through 2020 price structure is being retired and replaced with the data below to coincide with the beginning of the new school year.
-I plan on applying this price structure from 2021 through 2023.
-The next planned price adjustment will occur on January 2, 2024 and my current plan is to use that structure from 2024 through 2027.
+Effective January 2, 2024, the 2021 through 2023 price structure is being retired and replaced with the data below to coincide with the beginning of the new year.
+I plan on applying this price structure from 2024 through 2026.
+The next planned price adjustment will occur on January 2, 2027 and my current plan is to use that structure from 2027 through 2029.

-(2021 - 2023) In general, I base my price structure on the amount of time that will likely be spent in the home or job site.
-When I make a tuning visit, I may need to tune your piano 1 time, 2 times or 3 times during that SAME visit depending upon the condition of the piano.
-Your tuning cost may be $140.00, or $200.00, or $260.00 for that day's tuning service.
-And Repeat Biz Customers will be grand fathered in with a thank you discount.
+(2024 - 2026) In general, I base my price structure on the amount of time that will likely be spent in the home or job site.
+When I make a tuning visit, I may need to tune your piano 1 time or 2 times during that SAME visit depending upon the condition of the piano.
+Your tuning cost may be $165.00, or $250.00, or $335.00 for that day's tuning service.
+And Repeat Biz Customers will be grandfathered in with a thank you discount.
 Here is how it breaks down for payments by either cash, check, or Zelle:

 This does not mean that I will need to come to your home multiple times.
 The prices above are for a one-time only tuning visit.
 If the following information feels confusing, please feel free to call or text me at (770) 570-0356.
 Your input will help me refine how to rewrite this pricing information.
 I will advise you when you should expect to retune your piano - 6 months or 1 year etc.